The VNDirect Case and What Makes Ransomware Dangerous?

 Ransom demand

 After encrypting the data, ransomware displays a message on the victim's screen, demanding a ransom to decrypt the data.
-The message usually contains instructions on how to pay (usually via Bitcoin or other cryptocurrencies to hide the identity of the criminal), as well as a deadline for payment.
-Some versions of ransomware also threaten to delete the data or make it public if the ransom is not paid.
+This message usually contains instructions on how to pay (usually via Bitcoin or other cryptocurrencies to hide the identity of the criminal), as well as a deadline for payment.
+Some versions of ransomware also threaten to delete the data or publish it if the ransom is not paid.

 Transactions and decryption (or not)

-The victim then faces a difficult decision: pay the ransom and hope to get their data back, or refuse and lose their data forever.
+The victim then faces a difficult decision: pay the ransom and hope to get their data back, or refuse and lose it forever.
 However, paying does not guarantee that the data will be decrypted.
 In fact, it may encourage the criminals to continue their actions.

 The way ransomware operates not only demonstrates technical sophistication, but also a sad reality: the willingness to exploit the gullibility and ignorance of users.
 This underscores the importance of increasing cybersecurity awareness and knowledge, from recognizing phishing emails to maintaining up-to-date security software.
-In the face of an ever-evolving threat like ransomware, education and prevention are more important than ever.
+With an ever-evolving threat like ransomware, education and prevention are more important than ever.

 Common Variants of Ransomware

-In the world of ransomware threats, some variants stand out for their sophistication, ability to spread, and impact on organizations globally.
-Here are descriptions of seven common variants and how they operate.
+In the ever-evolving world of ransomware threats, some variants stand out for their sophistication, ability to spread, and the serious impact they have on organizations around the world.
+Here are descriptions of seven popular variants and how they operate.

 REvil (also known as Sodinokibi)